penguinbuilds/emgmt/README.md

-Implemented an employee management web app through FastAPI and an employee's task management CLI through Typer.
-SQLAlchemy was used to work with a Postgres database running on Docker, and Alembic was used for DB migration.
+Implemented an employee management web app with FastAPI, and an employee's task management CLI with Typer.
+SQLAlchemy was used for ORM, and Alembic was used for DB migration.
+The PostgresSQL database and the FastAPI app are both running on docker containers.

 Each employee has an associated department and a list of tasks.